-When you are building a home, adding a new addition to your home or remodeling an existing room, one of the pressing decisions you will need to make is how many windows to add.
+When you are building a home, adding a new addition to your home, or remodeling an existing room, one of the pressing decisions you will need to make is how many windows to add.
 It can be difficult to determine how many windows will best serve each room from both decorative and functional perspectives.
 After all, they can be beautiful, but they can also reduce your privacy.
-If you are finding it tricky to determine how many windows to add to your rooms or how many windows are too many, consider the factors below.
+If you are finding it tricky to determine how many windows to add to your room or how many windows are too many, consider the factors below.
+Get detailed information about different windows designs that you can consider, on this website: http://www.air-safecleaner.com

 View and Lighting